tomas-fryza/avr-course/labs/08-asm/README.md

 A number of simple binary instructions are used to perform these basic tasks, and each has an equivalent assembly language instruction that people can understand.
 Using assembly language allows you to understand much more about how the micro controller works and how it is put together.
 It also produces very small and therefore fast code.
 The disadvantage is that you as a programmer have to do everything, including memory management and program structure, which can be very time consuming.

-To avoid this, higher-level languages are more often used to write programs for micro controllers, expecially C but also Basic and Java.
+To avoid this, higher-level languages are more often used to write programs for micro controllers, especially C but also Basic and Java.
 A high level means that each line of C (or other language) can be translated into one or many lines of assembly language.

 The compiler also deals with program structure and memory management, making writing code much easier.
 Commonly used routines, such as delays, can also be stored in libraries and easily reused.
 In addition, the C compiler makes it easier to work with numbers larger than one byte.